liquidev/aglet/README.md

 libraries imported from C. It abstracts all the verbosity away to keep your codebase small and concise.

+### Idiomatic and error-free

+aglet takes advantage of Nim features such as `distinct` types to make your code less error-prone.
+For instance, it's not possible to attach a `Renderbuffer[Depth32f]` to a color-only framebuffer, because a `Renderbuffer[Depth32f]` does not implement a converter to `ColorSource`.
+Combine this with other small utility features, and aglet code is much less error-prone than the equivalent C code.

 ### It's free

 aglet is and will always be free.
 It's licensed under the MIT license, so you're